 On October 23, 2013, (M&C G-18048) the City Council adopted Ordinance No. 21011-10-2013 designating Project Financing Zone Number One (PFZ#1).
 The Ordinance identified two qualified projects under Section 351.1015(a) (5) of the Texas Tax Code.
 The two projects are the expansion of FWCC and the multipurpose arena (now Dickies Arena) including a livestock facility adjacent to WRMC.
 The PFZ#1 encompasses the area within a three-mile radius of each of the qualified projects from which incremental State Hotel Occupancy Taxes, Mixed Beverage Taxes, and State Sales Taxes generated at hotels within the PFZ will be allocated to the City to assist in the financing of costs associated with each project.
 In January 2014, the State Comptroller of Public Accounts began to deposit increments above the 2013 base year into an account that will assist in financing the qualified projects.
 To date, approximately \$15 million has been distributed to the City.
 Funds have been utilized to pay debt obligations associated with Dickies Arena and for renovations of the Historic Pioneer Tower at WRMC.
 The City of Fort Worth is allowed to receive the yearly increment over the Base year 2013 of state-associated hotel revenue.
-PFZ is forecasted to reach \$12.7M by the end of FY23 with anticipated collections exceeding \$12M again in FY24.
+In 2020 taxes fell below the base year and as such no revenues were received in FY2021, which significantly impacted incremental growth anticipated from 2020-2022.
+With increasing stability in the recovery of HOT during FY2022, incremental deposits to the PFZ resumed in January 2022.